- Virtual Race Day Details

 Susan G. Komen Minnesota is committed to ensuring that all individuals have access to breast cancer education, outreach, screening, and treatment support.
 Especially important in our Community Grants Program is eliminating the barriers that - far too often and in far too many communities - prevent women from gaining access to screening, which in turn results in late-stage breast cancer diagnoses, fewer treatment options and lower survival rates.

-To address these needs, Komen Minnesota administers a robust community grants program which in 2017 totaled over $1 million distributed to 13 organizations.
+To address these needs, Komen Minnesota administers a robust community grants program which in 2019 totaled over $700,000.00 distributed to 12 organizations.
 Our rigorous grantee selection process assures funded programs uphold the integrity of the Komen name and meet the needs of diverse communities throughout the state of Minnesota.

 Applying for Funding

-All applications must be completed and submitted online via the Grants eManagement System (GeMS) at https://affiliategrants.komen.org.
-GeMS is a complete online grant management system that will allow grant applicants to complete their applications and grantees to submit their progress and final reports online.
+All applications must be completed and submitted online via the new Komen Grants Portal at komen.smartsimple.com.
+The Komen Grants Portal is a complete online grant management system that will allow grant applicants to complete their applications and grantees to submit their progress and final reports online.

-Applications for the 2018-2019 grant cycle are due by 5:00 PM CST on Wednesday, January 10, 2018.
+Completed applications for the 2020 grant cycle are due by 11:59 PM CST on Wednesday, December 11, 2019.
 We encourage those interested in applying to start early and leave plenty of time to complete the process.
-Please note that all applications must be initiated in GeMS by 5:00 PM on Wednesday, November 29, 2017.
-Final funding announcements will be made in the end of March 2018.
+Final funding announcements will be made at the end of March 2020.

-- 2015 Susan G. Komen Minnesota Community Profile's Mission Action Plan Download Now
+- 2015 Susan G. Komen Minnesota Community Profile Download Now

 All requests for science research funding should be directed to the Komen National Award and Research Grant Program at www.komen.org/grants.